Small tropical gift shop with colorful decorations and plants outside.

 Amble Along Islamorada's Old Highway

 For most of the 125-mile expanse of the Florida Keys there’s one road in and one road out U.S. 1.
-There are a few exceptions and Old Highway in Islamorada is a not-to-be-missed gem for walkers and runners, especially those that like a bit of diversion along the way.
+There are a few exceptions and Old Highway in Islamorada is a not-to-be-missed gem for walkers, runners and bicyclists, especially those that like a bit of diversion along the way.

 Runners on a tree-lined road during a race.